thiagoaugusto/awesome-rails-companies/README.md

 # awesome-rails-companies

-List of awesome Ruby on Rails companies.
+List of awesome companies that utilize Ruby on Rails.

 This list is for anyone that are searching a job on Ruby on Rails.